andrew henderson menu

 The Imperfect US Banking System

-US banks aren’t particularly good when it comes to things like online access.
-A while ago, we had a client who had their online banking frozen because they tried to log in from a different country — even though it was a country in the European Union!
+A while ago, we had a client who had their online banking frozen because they tried to log in from a different country — even though it was a country in the European Union.

-As if they don’t understand that someone on the other side of the world wouldn’t find it inconvenient to travel all the way back to the United States just to reboot their online banking or reactivate a debit card.
+It’s as if they don’t understand that someone on the other side of the world wouldn’t find it inconvenient to travel all the way back to the United States just to reboot their online banking or reactivate a debit card.

 The moral of the story here is that you’ve got to find the right banks.
 Most US banks stink if you’re someone with a global perspective.
 Chase is one of the worst (although their merchant accounts are quite good).

-If most of your day-to-day life happens in the US, you won’t really feel much of a difference between good and bad banks though, as they more or less provide comparable services.
-The problems arise when you start behaving in ways that banks don’t approve of.
+If most of your day-to-day life happens in the US, you won’t really feel much of a difference between good and bad banks, though, as they more or less provide comparable services.

-It’s also worth mentioning that not all US banks are safe, and some are more prone to fraud charges than others.
+Not all US banks are safe, and some are more prone to fraud charges than others.
 So, security should definitely be near the top, if not at the top of the list.

 If you don’t operate in the way that they expect, prepare yourself to be hassled and harangued for any minor deviation from the norm.
-That is unless you’re wealthy enough to have your own private banker in those institutions.

 Best US Bank Account

-On the one hand, do not go for an institution so large that it can just impose sweeping and restrictive policies on its customers.
 On the other hand, you should also avoid banks so small that they will have a heart attack whenever you attempt to move sizable amounts overseas.

 If you have the money, chances are you will be able to get a connection with someone high up on the food chain, and they will be able to clear any problems before they arise for you.

-Whereas, if you’re a decently sized investor in the US, it wouldn’t be out of place for you to be able to have a direct line with their office in New York to resolve any matters.
+Whereas, if you’re a decently sized investor in the US, it wouldn’t be out of place to be able to have a direct line with their office in New York to resolve any matters.

 Traditional banks don’t tend to have such reservations.
 But these startups are often operating on razor-thin margins, and they’re at the regulatory knife’s edge.